 For the cross cuts, a chop saw (miter saw) is the easiest and neatest but a circular saw works too, you just need to make sure you keep your cuts straight.

 This is a relatively simple step and if you were able to complete the last step in creating your pallet coffee table without a problem, this should be just as easy.
 All we are doing here is making rectangular support with two cross beams.
 The four pieces of outside wood (first and second cut listed below) will have 45-degree mitered ends.
 The measurement is taken from a large edge.
 For this, we will need to cut:

 - (2) 2″ x 4″ x 30 1/2″

 - (2) 2″ x 4″ x 27 1/2″

 Preparing the boards.
 Here we lay out the boards for the first time on the frame.
 I did some playing around to get the boards I think would look best for the red and blue areas.
 The white ones do not matter because they’re sanded.
-Once they boards are all placed, remove the boards that correspond to white stripes and run the plam sander over them enough times to clean them up.
+Once the boards are all placed, remove the boards that correspond to white stripes, and run the palm sander over them enough times to clean them up.

 Take the time to place each board carefully and ensure the right wood matches up.
 If you are near a home depot, it doesn’t really matter and you can just stain every other board which would look just as good.
 If you are using recycled wood, it is a little more important.

-Make sure the boards are all square with the frame before nailing in.
-Ensure all sanding is complete prior to nailing as it will be hard to do once they are in.
+Make sure the boards are all square with the frame before nailing in if you don’t want your pallet coffee table to be uneven.
+Ensure all sanding is complete before nailing as it will be hard to do once they are in.